ntop/ntopng/doc/README.influxdb.md

 This readme explains how to integrate ntopng with http://influxdb.org time series database.
 Influx is populated by ntopng periodically pushing data into it, using the TimeSeriesExporter class.

-*** NOTE: ntopng requires influxdb features only available in the latest versions 1.5.x and up . *** Please install influxdb from the official packages `https://portal.influxdata.com/downloads`.
+**NOTE: ntopng requires influxdb features only available in the latest versions 1.5.x and up.**

+Please install influxdb from the official packages `https://portal.influxdata.com/downloads`.

 Installation